Struvite: Wastewater treatment

 Struvite can be a problem in sewage and waste water treatment, particularly after anaerobic digesters release ammonium and phosphate from waste material.
 Struvite can form a scale on lines and belts, in centrifuges and pumps, clog system pipes and other equipment including the anaerobic digester itself.
 Struvite, also referred to as MAP, forms when there is a mole to mole to mole ratio (1:1:1) of magnesium, ammonia and phosphate in the wastewater.
-The magnesium can be found in soil, seawater as well as drinking water.
-Ammonia is broken down from the urea in wastewater, and phosphate, which is found through food, soaps and detergents.
+The magnesium can be found in soil, seawater, and drinking water.
+Ammonia is broken down from the urea in wastewater, and phosphate is found in food, soaps and detergents.
 These elements in place, struvite is more likely to form in a high pH environment, where there is higher conductivity, lower temperatures, and higher concentrations of magnesium, ammonia and phosphate.
 Recovery of phosphorus from wastestreams as struvite and recycling those nutrients into agriculture as fertilizer appears promising, particularly in agricultural manure and municipal waste water treatment plants.